grill2010/RemotePlayPrototype/Information/Infos.md

 ### Class(?)

 It seems to be that control messages which are sent for acknowleding data have a class value of 00019000, and control messages which are used for sending new data have a class value of 00090000.
+Control messages with CorrupredFramePayload seems to have a class value of 00020000.